WouterBonhof/wouterbonhof.github.io/_pages/cv.md

 * February 2024 - January 2025: IT Support
   * IVO Rechtspraak (via House of Bèta)
   * Duties included: Assisting users with software issues.
-Setting up a new workflow + datasheet for management of internal guide documents.
+Setting up a new workflow + Excel dashboard for management of internal guide documents.

 * September 2019 - August 2023: Doctoral researcher
   * University of Exeter